Emilabbas679/Mails-from-txt-file/README.md

-1.Install pipenv if not installed.
+1.pipenv install if not installed.

 2.pipenv shell